The functional architecture of the early vision and neurogeometric models: Models of linear visual neurons

-M. Hansard and R. Heraud \cite{H-H} proposed a definition of {\it simple visual neuron of order $k$} as the filter with RP given by a linear combination of directional derivatives of the form
+M. Hansard and R. Heraud \cite{H-H} proposed a definition of {\it a simple visual neuron of order $k$} as the filter with RP given by a linear combination of directional derivatives of the form

-As above, this operator can be considered as $\s$-approximation of a linear combination of differential operators of the form $(-1)^\ell X_1\circ \cdots \circ X_k|_{b}$.
-This means that, geometrically, a simple neuron of order less than or equal to $k$ computes a component of the $k$-th order jet of a contour.
-Note that the space of the $k$-jets of non-parametrised curves of the retina $ R \simeq \bR^2$ are locally parametrised by the space of $k$-jets $J^k(\mathbb{R})$ of the real functions on the real line, i.e. the space of the Taylor polynomials of one variable of degree less than or equal to $k$.
-Following an idea by Hubel and Wiesel, Hansard and Horaud also proposed a definition of {\it complex visual cells} as compositions of simple visual neurons of the above kind.
+As we remarked above, such an operator can be considered as a $\s$-approximation of a linear combination of differential operators of the form $(-1)^\ell X_1\circ \cdots \circ X_k\vert_{b}$.
+This means that, geometrically, a simple visual neuron of order less than or equal to $k$ computes a component of the $k$-th order jet of a contour.
+We recall that the space of all $k$-jets of non-parametrised curves of the retina $ R \simeq \bR^2$ are locally parametrised by the space of $k$-jets $J^k(\bR, \mathbb{R}^2)$ of the $\bR^2$ valued functions on the real line, i.e. the space of the Taylor polynomials of functions of one real variable and values in $\bR^2$ of degree less than or equal to $k$.
+Following an idea by Hubel and Wiesel, Hansard and Horaud also proposed the notion of a {\it complex visual cell} as a composition of simple visual neurons of the above kind.